Information for commissioners

 Following on from the Matrix Report in 2010, the RCSLT has developed new cost benefit analyses for speech and language interventions.
 As part of that work, the RTK Ltd and Concentra have been updating earlier models of the costs and benefits of SLT for four cohorts and conditions.

-The Resource Manual is a major piece of work forms part of a range of RCSLT tools that can support leaders with the planning commissioning and delivery of services in line with government and local priorities.
+The Resource Manual is a major piece of work which forms part of a range of RCSLT tools that can support leaders with the planning commissioning and delivery of services in line with government and local priorities.

 Find out about health profiles in England